Mark Hohn

 Mark Hohn (/ˈhoʊn/; born 29 January 1964) is an Australian former rugby league footballer who played in the 1980s and 1990s.
 A front-rower, he represented Queensland in the State of Origin on nine occasions and played one Test for Australia as a reserve forward against France in mid-1994.
-Hohn played club football in Australia for the Fortitude Valley Diehards, Brisbane Broncos and South Queensland Crushers, and in England for Wigan and Hunslet.
+Hohn played club football in Australia for the Fortitude Valley Diehards, Brisbane Broncos and South Queensland Crushers, and in England for Hunslet.